Did you know that food scraps and yard waste together make up 30% of what we throw away?

 If you have scraps but do not have a compost bin, consider giving them to a local compost service or community garden.
 Reach out to your local Extension office for compost drop-off locations.

 How do I use compost?

 There are a few ways to use the compost once it is made.
 Drop off compost to a community garden or other organizations looking for contributions to commercial compost piles.
-Add broken down compost to your garden beds or yard to add nutrients for happy plants.
-If you have been growing herbs, green onions, microgreens, and other kitchen scraps inside and want to move them to soil, use your homemade compost to support their growth!
+Add broken-down compost to your garden beds or yard to add nutrients for happy plants.
+If you have been growing herbs, green onions, microgreens, and other kitchen scraps inside and want to move them to the soil, use your homemade compost to support their growth!

 Written by Theavy Tep, B.S.F.C.S. in Dietetics | Edited by: Leslie Davis, MS, RDN, LD, CDCES and the Nutrition Education Team

 - Fresh scraps in compost: Theavy Tep